-- South Australian parents can phone the Parent Helpline 1300 364 100 any time, any day.
+- Parent Helpline 1300 364 100 any time, any day.

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).

 This topic may use 'he' and 'she' in turn - please change to suit your child's sex.